suraz-101/express-test/README.md

         - jsonwebtoken, 2 utility function (token generator/ token validate)
         - create a toekn.js utility file
         - Add secret and duration in env file

         - if user successfully logsin, send the token to the user through login api
         - send the token for every request in req.headers
         - checkRole middleware update using token validate utility function
         - if false, permission denied error throw
         - if true, next()

+# Day - 37 : User Password Actions